 This refers to whether the microphone is called a large diaphragm, small diaphragm, or medium diaphragm.

 Which should you get?
 It depends a lot on what kind of recording you want to do.
 Vocals usually benefit from the warmness a large diaphragm can give.
-Classical ensembles and drums are usually mic’ed with small diaphragms.
+Classical ensembles and drums are usually recorded with small diaphragm condenser mics.

 What do I mean by that?
 Every mic has its own unique “sound.”
 Slight variations in frequency response can color the sound in subtle ways.

 Some bring out the sound of different instruments and voices better than others.
 But one mic is never the one!
 There just is no Swiss Army knife microphone!
 You can’t have a ‘one-size-fits-all’ mic.
-Bedroom-Recording.com has a Top 10 list for a vocal microphone that also serves as a great starter mic.
+Bedroom-Recording.com has a Top 10 list that also gives ideas for a great starter mic.